Austria to ban Islamic State symbols in crackdown on militants

 Austrian Vice-Chancellor and OVP leader Reinhold Mitterlehner said an influx of foreign sympathisers for Islamist forces and the Islamic State's beheading of another western hostage had created a "dangerous European dimension" to the Syrian conflict.

-"It is our duty as politicians to react to this increasing radicalisation and to take appropriate steps," he said.
+"It is our duty as politicians to react to this increasing radicalization and to take appropriate steps," he said.

 The new campaign aims to promote cultural exchanges between traditionally Roman Catholic Austria and its roughly half a million Muslims, to prevent youth from getting drawn into jihadist networks, and to tighten existing laws.